 Missing Children Society of Canada

-WestJet and the Missing Children Society of Canada are continuing the search for missing children.
+Since 2004, WestJet has helped the Missing Children Society of Canada (MCSC) continue the search for missing children:

-WestJet also commits other resources and volunteers to MCSC each year, such as the organization's annual "Raise Hope" event held every April leading up to National Missing Children's Day on May 25th.
+- by providing resources and volunteers to MCSC each year, for events such as the annual "Raise Hope" event held every May leading up to National Missing Children's Day on May 25th.

 On May 25, 2016, International Missing Children’s Day, WestJet encouraged WestJetters and our guests to help grow MCSC’s Most Valuable Network by 45,000 – one new user for each reported missing child.
 To achieve this, we promoted the Most Valuable Network on our WestJet social channels and asked WestJetters to have conversations and make announcements to invite our guests to join the network.
 As a result, WestJet’s call to action proved not only to be incredibly successful, but it now holds the record for being the single largest one-day increase of donated feeds to the MVN since its launch in 2012.
 The impact of this increase of donated feeds is that an additional 760,000 eyes and ears in the community are ready and willing to assist in finding a missing child.